inabil/openvpn/README.md

-# openvpn server configuration on VPS to access one of client side LAN
+# OpenVPN configuration on VPS to access one of client side LAN